HiImKarl/Tensors/README.md

 ```

 Benchmarks are written with [Google benchmark](https://github.com/google/benchmark)
 The benchmark executable is located in ./benchmark/, relative to the build directory.
+To get an accurate benchmark, you may need to disable certain cpu power/performance features.
-After building, run the benchmarks with
+You can run the benchmarks with:
 ```
-./benchmark/benchmarks # or
+sudo cpupower frequency-set --governor performance # disable power save for linux systems ./benchmark/benchmarks # or ./benchmark/benchmark_<unit>
-./benchmark/benchmark_<unit>
+sudo cpupower frequency-set --governor powersave   # back to default mode
 ```

 ## Contributing